ygemici/osz/README.md

 qemu-system-x86_64 -name OS/Z -sdl -m 256 -hda bin/disk.dd
 ```

 But for your convience I've added make commands.
-For example if you clone the repo you can boot OS/Z right from your `bin/ESP` directory
+For example if you clone the repo and [compile](https://github.com/bztsrc/osz/blob/master/src/docs/compile.md), you can boot OS/Z right from your `bin/ESP` directory
 with TianoCore EFI.
 For that one should type

 ```shell